-NEW MEMBERS: The membership year runs from 1 January except when joining after 1 October when membership includes the following year i.e. up to 15 months.
+The membership year runs from 1 January except when joining after 1 October when membership includes the following year i.e. up to 15 months.
 On joining the Society, members receive a ‘New Members’ Pack’, which includes the current Journal, and are asked to supply information about themselves and their research interests, so that members can help each other.
 There is a listing of Members’ ‘Names of Interest’ in each issue of the Journal.
 Members’ pedigrees are kept on file by the Society.

-Queries regarding this form or the Society can be addressed to firstname.lastname@example.org or Wendy Archer on 01628 485013.
+Queries regarding joining the Society can be addressed to email@example.com or the OFHS Help Line on 01865 358151 (+44 1865 358151 from outside the UK).

-Registered Charity Number 275891© 2011-2014 Oxfordshire Family History Society
+Registered Charity Number 275891© 2011-2015 Oxfordshire Family History Society